TuiMao233/unplugin-svgo/README.md

 ## Use with TypeScript

-If you use `unplugin-svgo` in Typescript, you need to set the `tsconfig. json`
+If you use `unplugin-svgo` in Typescript, you need to set the `tsconfig.json`

 ```json
 {